-Ott Tänak is the Estonian rally driver who debuted in the World Rally Championship in 2009, scoring two wins and twelve WRC podiums since then.
+Ott Tänak is the Estonian rally driver who debuted in the World Rally Championship in 2009, scoring six wins and seventeen WRC podiums since then.

 He was a protege of Markko Märtin, the most successful Estonian rally driver ever.
 Under Märtin's guidance, Tanak won Estonian rally championship two times and progressed to the World Championship, joining M-Sport World Rally Team in 2012.
 Since then, he dropped out and returned to M-Sport few times, scoring his maiden WRC victory in 2017 and finishing third in the championship that year.

 Tänak started his career at the age 14